 Aside from basking in consistent warmth from the floor to the ceiling, some people look for savings benefits with RFH systems.
 More economical to operate than furnaces, RFH can slash heating costs by 25 to 50 percent [source: U.S. Department of Energy].
 New homes are the best candidates for a whole-house RFH system, but your existing home can also be successfully retrofitted.
 Some people with older homes choose single-room installations, like a kitchen or bathroom, instead of a whole-house system.

 The concept for RFH isn't new.
 Ancient Romans used hot water pipes to warm floors, and it's been the preferred heating system in Europe since the 1970s.
 Aside from the long-term cost benefits, RFH heating is silent heat, with no loud air ducts or furnaces to deal with.
-It's also better for people with allergies -- eliminating blown air can reduce dust mites by up to 80 percent [source: Warmly Yours].
+It's also better than forced air systems for people with allergies — eliminating blown air can reduce dust mites significantly [source: Bottini Fuel].

-RFH systems fall into two categories -- electric and hydronic.
+RFH systems fall into two categories — electric floor heating and hydronic floor heating.
 In this article, we'll cover the pros and cons, costs, and methods of installing radiant floor heating.

 Advertisement